ICC Alaska

 Kelly Eningowuk, Executive Director

-Eilene Adams, Project Coordinator
+Eilene Adams, Executive Assistant & Project Coordinator

 2022-2026 Strategic Plan